qkzk/fm/development.md

 - [x] inform user if file already exits when creating / renaming
 - [x] factorise new file & new dir
 - [x] metadata in tree mode.
 Toggle like display full with alt-e
+- [x] FIX: pagedown may select a file outside window without scrolling to it
+- [ ] while second window is opened, if the selection is below half screen, it's not shown anymore.
+      Scroll to second element if needed

 ## TODO